 On December 22, 2020, subject to the consummation of this offering, we approved the issuance of 700,000 options to be issued immediately prior to the consummation of this offering at an exercise price equal to the per share price to the public in this offering, under the 2020 Stock Incentive Plan, to certain of our directors and officers as well as employees of our Manager.
-We estimated the grant date fair market value of each of these awards at zero dollars per share.
-Unless our common stock becomes listed or quoted on a recognized national securities exchange, all options will not be exercisable and will expire worthless.
+We estimated the grant date fair market value of each of these awards at zero dollars per share, as unless our common stock became listed or quoted on a recognized national securities exchange, all options would not have been exercisable and would have expired worthless.
 Due to the uncertain and contingent nature of the options, it could not be determined more likely than not that a public listing would occur and therefore no fair market value could be determined on the applicable grant date.

-The options granted to Mr. Tannenbaum, Mrs. Tannenbaum, Thomas L. Harrison, Alexander C. Frank, Tomer J. Tzur, Jodi Hanson Bond, Robert Levy and our former directors under the 2020 Stock Incentive Plan vest at the time of such grant, and the options granted to all other participants under the 2020 Stock Incentive Plan vest over a fouryear period with approximately 33% vesting on each of the second, third and fourth anniversaries of the vesting commencement date, subject to the continued service by such participant.
+The options granted to Mr. Tannenbaum, Mrs. Tannenbaum, Thomas L. Harrison, Alexander C. Frank, Tomer J. Tzur, Jodi Hanson Bond, Robert Levy and our former directors under the 2020 Stock Incentive Plan vest at the time of such grant, and the options granted to all other participants under the 2020 Stock Incentive Plan vest over a four-year period with approximately 33% vesting on each of the second, third and fourth anniversaries of the vesting commencement date, subject to the continued service by such participant.